bertoxious/keycloak/resource-server-with-method-level-security/README.md

     @DeleteMapping(path = "/{id}")
     public String deleteUser(@PathVariable String id){ return "Deleted user with id"+ id;}
 ```
 Let's c if it works
-Generate Authorization Code -> Exchange it for a access token -> Make a delete request to the mapped url with access token in headers Authorization.
+_Generate Authorization Code_ -> _Exchange it for a access token_ -> _Make a delete request to the mapped url with access token in headers Authorization_.